LupienLab/3d-reorganization-prostate-cancer/Results/2019-07-24_breakfinder/README.md

 The breakpoint calls can be found in `Breakpoints/Min_1kbp/`.
 `Breakpoints/Default/` contains breakpoints found by running `hic_breakfinder` without the `--min-1kb` option, since its runtime is much shorter.
+`Breakpoints/Low_Thresh/` contains breakpoints found by running `hic_breakfinder` without the `--thresh 30` option, to increase the sensitivity to breakpoint calls.
+This is done in an attempt to find the T2E fusion.

+## Results

+### Lower threshold for detection

+Despite setting the threshold lower at 30, PCa51852 remains the only sample where the T2E fusion is explicitly called.
+Again, it is visible in all samples in the contact matrix, but is not completely detectable from this algorithm, we suspect due to its proximity.
+The fusion occurs only within 3 Mbp, so it is difficult to distinguish these from the surrounding contacts.